Competition rules 2025

 Additional Information

 Jury Selection & Event Modifications: The competition reserves the right to adjust the jury and make changes to the event format as needed, in response to changing regulations or unforeseen circumstances.
+We present at least one juror from the sNew York rounds to all qualifiers, and we add local jurors to all five qualifiers.
+Local Jury includes Dr. Balazs Fulei (Budapest), Benjamin Loh (Jakarta), Zhou Yun Chow (China), Alfred Sugiri (Jakarta) among others.

 Event Postponement: We also reserve the right to postpone the event if necessary.